distinctm1nd/2025_utahtastic_bsides_badge/README.md

 If you download the meshtastic app you can connect to your badge via bluetooth and send /receive messages through the app.
 You can also change many setting through the app.

+To change the moon LED color, in the app, go to:
+- Radio Configuration
+- Ambient Lighting

+Once in the ambient lighting config you can change the brightness of the moon LEDs by "Current" to a different number.
+255 is max brightness and anything less than that is dimmer.
+You can change the color codes for Red, Green and Blue to generate different colors.

 If you can't send or receive messages make sure that the LoRa channel is not on long fast.
 For the conference we'll be using short fast.